codio-templates/sigcse-2020-demo/README.md

 # SIGCSE 2020 Demo

+## TL;DR
+* Use Zed to login as **psenior1** to access the demo
+* When in doubt, refresh the page
+* This is an interactive playground ― click, drag, indent, search, etc.
+  * Click through the code visualizer
+  * Drag the code blocks to solve the Parsons problem
+  * Ask them what languages they use and then search for them in Stacks

 ## Launching the Demo
 The Learning Insights section will only work with the **psenior1** account.
 So anybody using this demo must be logged in as this user.
 * Go to Zed and log in with your GitHub credentials